amaurer/ansible-rpi-init/README.md

-# ansible-rpi-init
-Ansible init scripts for Raspberry Pi.
+# Init Scripts in Ansible for Raspberry Pi Cluster
+Run in order.
+No dependencies
+- init.yml
+- install-docker